 Choose a wood top

-Adding a solid wood top is the ultimate way to create a high-end look.
-In the picture above, you see an Ambrosia Maple wood top, which is characterized by beautiful brown and gray striations with small holes made by the Ambrosia Beetle.
+Adding a wood top is the ultimate way to create a high-end look.
+In the picture above, you see an Ambrosia Maple wood top, which unfortunately were discontinued when we introduced our white oak and walnut collection.
+Our customers rave about using white oak or walnut top panels to achieve and even sleeker look.

 We source it locally and sustainably from the Northeast, USA.
 Every top is handmade to the highest quality by local craftspeople.
 Each top is unique due to the nature of working with solid wood from various trees.